MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Unified-Write-Filter.md

 ## Volumes

-A volume is a logical unit that represents an area of persistent storage to the file system that is used by the OS.
-A volume can correspond to a single physical storage device, such as a hard disk, but volumes can also correspond to a single partition on a physical storage device with multiple partitions, or can span across multiple physical storage devices.
+A volume is a logical unit that represents an area of persistent storage to the file system that is used by the OS such as:

+- A single physical storage device, such as a hard disk
+- A single partition on a physical storage device with multiple partitions
+- Span across multiple physical storage devices

 For example, a collection of hard disks in a RAID array can be represented as a single volume to the OS.

 When you configure UWF to protect a volume, you can specify the volume by using either a drive letter or the volume device identifier.
-To determine the device identifier for a volume, query the **DeviceID** property in the **Win32\_Volume** WMI class.
+To determine the device identifier for a volume, query the **DeviceID** property in the **Win32_Volume** WMI class.

 If you specify a volume using a drive letter, UWF uses *loose binding* to recognize the volume.
-By using loose binding, drive letters can be assigned to different volumes if the hardware or volume configuration changes.
+With *loose binding*, drive letters are assigned dynamically as the volume configuration changes.

 If you specify a volume using the volume device identifier, UWF uses *tight binding* to recognize the volume.
-By using tight binding, the device identifier is unique to the storage volume and is independent from the drive letter assigned to the volume by the file system.
+With *tight binding*, the device identifier is unique to the storage volume and is independent from the drive letter assigned to the volume by the file system.

 ## Exclusions

-If you want to protect a volume with UWF while excluding specific files, folders, or registry keys from being filtered by UWF, you can add them to a [write filter exclusion](uwfexclusions.md) list.
+You can add specific files, folders, and registry keys to the [write filter exclusion](uwfexclusions.md) list to prevent them from being filtered.

 ## UWF servicing mode